PolySync/roscco/README.md

 ROSCCO can serve as a bridge to Baidu's open autonomous driving platform Apollo.

 This example only support the Kia Soul EV.
 We are planning on extending support to the Kia Niro.
-You will need a double channel Kvaser or two single channel Kvaser, can0 will be drivekit CAN and can1 will be diagnostics CAN.
+You will need a double channel Kvaser or two single channel Kvaser, to connect to drivekit CAN and diagnostics CAN.

 #### Installation and build